 In 2007 Locke worked in Melbourne with Casey Rice to develop software and hardware, which was later updated for the interactive Sound Fountains.
 In September of the same year, she installed permanent sculptures The Maastricht Sound Fountains within the New International school of Governance at the University Of Maastricht, The Netherlands.
 For this site-specific work, the artist recorded student voices and sounds from the environment around the building.
 These sounds were processed and combined within synthesised tracks, then amplified through the surface of the water to create waveforms and fountains.

 In 2010 an updated Sound Fountain travelled to Neerpelt in Belgium.

 Sound Fountains were revisited for an exhibition at Nottingham Contemporary in 2011 and as part of an artist residency at Yorkshire Sculpture Park in 2012.

-Singing Pools have recently been installed, commissioned for Klankenbos (Sound Forest), a permanent collection of sound sculptures in the open air, Neerpelt, Belgium.
+Singing Pools have been installed in 2014, commissioned for Klankenbos (Sound Forest), a permanent collection of sound sculptures in the open air, Neerpelt, Belgium.

-As Senior Lecturer in Fine Art, Locke is currently a Principal Researcher within The Digital and Material Arts Research Centre at The University of Derby.
-In September 2014 she will begin a research residency with The Mixed Reality Laboratory at Nottingham University.
-Her work The Frequency of Trees will become part of the Open Air Collection at Yorkshire Sculpture Park in the Autumn.
+As Senior Lecturer in Fine Art, Locke is a Principal Researcher within The Digital and Material Arts Research Centre at The University of Derby.
+In September 2014 she began a research residency with The Mixed Reality Laboratory at Nottingham University.
+Her work The Frequency of Trees became part of the Open Air Collection at Yorkshire Sculpture Park in the Autumn of 2014.